rechsby/FRC-Programming-Guide/readme.md

 * ❌: Not started.
 * 🚧: Developing.
 * ✔️: Done but missing QOL improvements, practice problems, resources, etc.
-* 🎉: Complete, may have minor spelling issues but is finished content-wise.
+* 🎉: Complete, may have minor spelling issues but should be finished content-wise.

 ---
 Roadmap: